International Peace and Security Initiative

 Director of International Peace and Security Initiatives , College of Law

-The International Peace and Security Initiative is led by Director Julie Leftwich, alum of the College of Law and the Urban Morgan Institute of Human Rights and Professor of Practice in UC's School of Public and International Affairs.
-She is a proven expert and leader who has long worked in, created, and led organizations globally.
-She has advised, trained, and published on many aspects of human rights and women, peace, and security.
+Julie Leftwich is founder and Director of the International Peace and Security Initiative at the College of Law and a Professor of Practice in UC's School of Public and International Affairs.
+She is a proven expert and thought leader who has long worked in, created, and led organizations globally.
+She has advised, trained, and published on many aspects of human rights and women, peace, and security and worked with audiences including judges, legal practitioners, law enforcement, civil society, lawmakers, security sector actors, and religious and cultural leaders.

 Julie has worked with many organizations including the National Democratic Institute for International Affairs (NDI), Freedom House, U.S. Institute of Peace, Women in International Security (WIIS), Our Secure Future, George C. Marshall European Center for Security Studies, Stockholm International Peace Research Institute (SIPRI), National Defense University, International Association of Women Judges, American Association of People with Disabilities, Internews, and the National Underground Railroad Freedom Center.

-Additionally, Julie has held adjunct faculty appointments at the University of Colorado Boulder and the Korbel School of International Affairs at the University of Denver.
+Julie also held adjunct faculty appointments at the University of Colorado Boulder and the Korbel School of International Affairs at the University of Denver.

 Julie is a graduate of the University of Cincinnati College of Law/Urban Morgan Institute for Human Rights, holds a master's degree in international relations and communications from the Universidad Complutense de Madrid, and received her bachelor's degree from Brandeis University.